The Extended Real Line with Reentry: Separating US from KC in the Clontz Hierarchy: Modifier Spectrum and Optimality

 The density modifier $\mathcal{D}_Y$ is one choice among many.
-In this section we systematically explore what happens when $\mathcal{D}_Y$ is replaced by other natural modifiers, revealing the density condition as a precise equilibrium point.
-The abstract criterion characterizing the ``US zone'' will be given in Section~\ref{sec:convergence}.
+We now replace $\mathcal{D}_Y$ by other modifiers and ask which ones still yield a US quotient; the answer isolates $\mathcal{D}_Y$ as the least restrictive such choice.
+Section~\ref{sec:convergence} gives the abstract criterion for the ``US zone'' identified here.